Al Hudaydah offensive: Hays clashes, and Khawkhah infiltrations

 On 10 December, pro-government sources claimed that the Houthis were collapsing before the advancing forces, and had lost control of the district of Hays, alongside part of At Tuhayat.
 On December 11–12, Houthi commander Mansour Ahmed Hamoud Jahaf al-Makeni led a force of 15 units to reinforce the Houthis that were still fighting in Hays, but his group was caught in a surprise attack by Apache helicopters and anti-Houthi forces.
 His entire line was eliminated, and more than 53 of his fighters were killed, including commanders Ali Muhammad Sulaiman Halsi, Abu Malak, Hameed Qasim Heikal, and Mohammed al-Dahn.
 On the following day, some 8 Houthis were killed, including commander Maqbool al-Jarb Abuqhatan in raids in Houthi controlled frontlines.
 During these battles, it was estimated that about 100 Tihamah resistance fighters were killed and 200 were wounded.
 As for the Southern Movement, the group lost hundred of fighters and 70 Vehicles.
 Houthis on the other hand, brought more than 90 bodies of their fighters in Sana'a from the Hodeidah front, thus, at least 90 Houthis were killed during the battles.
-On December 14, Houthi forces attempted to infiltrate the Al Khawkhah District, but were repelled by Hadi soldiers.
+On December 14, Houthi forces attempted to infiltrate the Al Khawkhah district, but were repelled by Hadi soldiers.
 On the same day, 18 Houthis were killed by Saudi bombardment in their positions in Houthi-controlled areas in Hodeidah.
 On December 15, Houthis again tried to reinforce their positions south of Hays, but they were pushed back after coalition bombardments killed 11 and injured dozens.
-On the same day, coalition aircraft bombed Houthi positions in Al Mansuriyah District, killing 22 and wounding dozens of other militiamen.
+On the same day, coalition aircraft bombed Houthi positions in Al Mansuriyah district, killing 22 and wounding dozens of other militiamen.
 Also, coalition bombed Houthi position in Surat al-Jarrah, Zubaid, Hays, Dahrami and al-Tahita, killing 28 and wounding 17.
 On 17 December, coalition bombardments in Hodeidah, left 25 Houthis killed.
 Another 7 were killed in a checkpoint in Hodeidah airport.
 On the same day, a Houthi commander close to Houthi supreme commander Abdul-Malik Badreddin al-Houthi, Abu Jibril Ali Mahmoud al-Shahari, was killed in Kwahwkhah during a firefight with Southern resistance fighters.
-26 Houthis were killed and 14 were wounded during airstrikes in At Tuhayat District and Al Hawak District.
+26 Houthis were killed and 14 were wounded during airstrikes in At Tuhayat district and Al Hawak district.
 On December 18, 7 Hadi soldiers were killed and three wounded when their vehicle hit a Houthi land mine in Khawkhah.
 On the same day, Hadi coalition claimed that 21 Houthis were killed and 17 wounded during clashes across Hodeida.
-On December 22, Hadi official claimed that Yusuf al-Madani, Hussein Badreddin al-Houthi's brother in law, and Houthi general of Fifth military region, was killed.
+On December 22, Hadi official claimed that Yusuf al-Madani, Hussein al-Houthi's brother in law, and Houthi general of Fifth military region, was killed.
 Houthi official said that the claim was false, as they broadcast a video of Yusuf al-Madani, in which he claimed that he is alive, and that the one killed was Abu Jibril.
 On December 26, 14 civilians from the same family were killed by a coalition bombing in a farm in Houthi controlled parts of Hodeidah.
 On December 27, the Houthi commander, general of 135th brigade, Yasser al-Ahmar, was killed by bombardments in Hodeidah.
 On the same day, the coalition claimed that more than 45 Houthi fighters were killed, including their commander, Abu Thabit.